 Interests: Birds, Land Invertebrates, Land Mammals & Marsupials, Marine Mammals, Reptiles & Amphibians.

 This morning takes you from the Tasmanian highlands and into the quaint midlands town of Campbell Town for lunch.
 The group will depart for the East Coast, with its exceptional beauty, pristine white sandy beaches and granite coastline.
 Birders will enjoy regular sightings of Australian Pelicans, Crested Terns, Little Pied Cormorants, Black-headed honeyeaters, Silvereyes and Superb Fairy-wrens and sometimes Beautiful Firetails and Hooded Dotterels.
 The day’s journey concludes at the gorgeous seaside village of Bicheno where guests will enjoy a Tasmanian Devils after dark experience to observe and learn about the island’s most iconic resident.
 Continue to Tasmania’s East Coast.
 Accommodation: Beachfront at Bicheno, Standard (or similar)

-Today guests will have plenty of time to explore the picturesque Freycinet National Park with one of the world’s top 10 beaches, Wineglass Bay.
+Today, guests will take a journey into the exquisite beauty of the Freycinet Peninsula on The Wineglass Bay Cruise.
 This region is largely made up of a orthoclase-rich granite which gives the mountains and coastline a characteristic gorgeous pink tint, flanked by and native forest edged by crystal blue bays.
-Wildlife is abundant in this area with opportunities to see Red-necked Wallabies, Tasmanian Bettongs, Long-nosed Potoroos, Echidnas, Wombats, Eastern Quolls and Ocellated, Tasmanian Tree and She-oak Skinks.
-White-bellied Sea Eagles, Crested Terns, Australasian Gannets, Flame Robins and Superb Fairy-wrens are often observed in the area.
+Wildlife is abundant in this area with opportunities to see Bennett's Wallabies, Tasmanian Bettongs, echidnas, Common Wombats, White-bellied Sea Eagles, dolphins, Australian Fur Seals, Crested Terns, Australasian Gannets, Flame Robins and Superb Fairy-wrens are often observed in the area.
 You will have the rare opportunity to experience Wineglass Bay from the water with its shimmering crescent of white sand fringing the edge of a perfect turquoise sea.
 In the afternoon, there will be time do a short cliff-top walk around the lighthouse at Cape Tourville.
 In the evening, a night tour offers you the rare chance to observe Little Penguins, tumble form the ocean and waddle up the sand to their nesting burrows.
 Accommodation: Beachfront at Bicheno (Standard or similar)